thainguyen1405/ENC4265/starthere.md

 This is just one more skill that can help you stand out in the job market!
 There is a big push for technical documents to be treated as code--and even to write them in the same software as code--for software and technical companies.
 Plus, Github pages use **Markdown**, which is another impressive skill for your resume.

 ## Basics
-- [Fork (copy) and edit this whole repository], then you can just update the content with your own work, creating your own portfolio!
+- [Fork (copy) this whole repository](#how-to-fork-copy-this-repository), then you can just edit the content with your own work, creating your own portfolio!
 - index.md = your home page
 - You can edit the markdown files directly on GitHub.
 - **Commit changes...** means **save**.
 Don't forget to save!